anvilco/spectaql/README.md

 SpectaQL also has lots of advanced features and ways to enhance your GraphQL documentation.

-Anvil uses SpectaQL for our own docs, and you can see them here: [https://www.useanvil.com/docs/api/graphql/reference/](https://www.useanvil.com/docs/api/graphql/reference/)
+Anvil uses SpectaQL for our own docs, and you can see them [here][docs].
+Also, this supporting [blog post][blog] outlines our use-case and implementation.

 <img src="/static/anvil-api-screenshot.jpg" width="800">